Healthy Homes Assessment Glenside

 Draught Stopping Glenside

-Draughts increase the likelihood of less temperature in households.
-A humid home is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within houses.
+A cold house is more expensive to heat, which means wasting energy and increased bills.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole or crack, then it’s probably a gap or crack that requirements sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-Any gaps greater than 3mm that let air in or out from the home require the sealing.
-In the case of an open fireplace isn’t in use it could cause draughts, and must be sealed from.
-Property managers and landlords are responsible for making sure such draughts are eliminated as much as possible.
+If you can feel external air entering or the air is clear from a gap or hole that is, it’s most likely a gap or hole which requirements sealing in some way.
+Cracks and gaps that are large should be sealed permanently.
+Cracks that are greater than 3mm and allow air in or out into the house require to be sealed.
+For example, if the open fireplace isn’t being used, it may cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated as much as possible.

-You don’t need to block off holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building as the household heats and cools, to allow them to be closed and opened instead of than securing.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the household gets warmer and cooler, so that they are able to be closed and opened rather than being stuck.
+We will check all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections